top of page

 Biography

-CALLED “One of the finest conductors of his generation” by American maestro Robert Shaw, Alfred Calabrese enjoys a diverse career as conductor, educator, composer, scholar, and church musician.
-He has been director of choral activities at Southern Methodist University, Emory University, and Brevard College, a Visiting Professor at Indiana University, guest lecturer at the University of Notre Dame, the University of South Carolina, and the Conservatoire de Versailles, Gran Parc.
-Since 2006 he has been the Director of Music at Saint Rita Catholic Church in Dallas, TX, where he oversees a music program with six choirs, professional singers and organists, and five full staff members.
-In 2019 he created the St. Rita Choral Academy, a comprehensive choral school for children from kindergarten to eighth grade.
+CALLED “One of the finest conductors of his generation” by American maestro Robert Shaw, Dr. Alfred Calabrese enjoys a diverse career as conductor, educator, composer, author, and church musician.
+His academic engagements have included directing choral activities at Southern Methodist University, Emory University, and Brevard College.
+In addition, he has been a Visiting Professor at Indiana University's Jacob School of Music, guest lecturer at the University of Notre Dame, the University of South Carolina, and the Conservatoire de Versailles, France.
+Since 2007, he has been the Director of Music at Saint Rita Catholic Church in Dallas, TX, overseeing a comprehensive music program that includes five choirs, professional vocalists, organists, and full-time staff.
+Furthermore, he conducts the professional choir, Band of Voices.

-Calabrese holds the Master of Music and Doctor of Music degrees in Conducting from the Jacobs School of Music at Indiana University where he studied with Jan Harrington and Robert Porco.
+Dr. Calabrese is a distinguished academic, holding the Master of Music and Doctor of Music degrees in Conducting from the Jacobs School of Music at Indiana University, where his principal teachers were Dr. Jan Harrington and Robert Porco.
 His undergraduate studies in theory, ear training, and counterpoint with Robert Levin at SUNY Purchase are in the lineage of Nadia Boulanger.
-He has prepared choirs for several prominent conductors including John Nelson, Yoel Levi, David Stahl, and Sir David Willcocks, and in the early 1990’s he was an assistant conductor to Robert Shaw and the Grammy © Award winning Atlanta Symphony Chorus.
+He has prepared choirs for several prominent conductors including John Nelson, Yoel Levi, David Stahl, and Sir David Willcocks, and the Grammy © Award-winning Robert Shaw during his time as a rehearsal assistant to the Atlanta Symphony Chorus.
 He worked in close collaboration with Maestro Shaw for three years, rehearsing the Chorus in works as diverse as Mahler Symphony #2, #3, and #8; Berlioz Romeo et Juliette; Janáček Glagolitic Mass, Verdi Quattro Pezzi Sacri, and the annual Christmas with Robert Shaw concerts.
-Calabrese was also the conductor of the Charleston Symphony Chorus in the 1995-96 season, leading the orchestra in its children's concerts ("Cushion Concerts") and for the annual Christmas Concerts in the historic Gaillard Center.
+Calabrese was also the conductor of the Charleston Symphony Chorus for the 1995-96 season, leading the orchestra in its children's concerts and for the annual Christmas Concerts.

 Their recording of Britten's Rejoice in the Lamb has been heard frequently on NPR's Performance Today.

-Possessing an affinity for compositions from the choral/orchestral canon, his repertoire includes, among others, major works of Bach, Brahms, Britten, Mendelssohn, Mozart, Schubert, Handel, Haydn, Stravinsky, Fauré, Duruflé, Poulenc, and Pärt, and well over 500 smaller pieces for choir alone.
-In 2007 he led performances of I Pagliacci and Cavalleria Rusticana for the Atlantic Coast Opera Company.
-His orchestral repertoire includes symphonies and concerti of Beethoven, Mozart, Dvorak, Poulenc, and Britten, among others.
+With a profound passion for compositions from the choral/orchestral canon, Calabrese's repertoire is extensive, encompassing the works of Bach, Brahms, Britten, Mendelssohn, Mozart, Schubert, Handel, Haydn, Stravinsky, Fauré, Duruflé, Poulenc, Pärt, and others, and well over 500 smaller pieces for choir alone.
+Additionally, his extensive experience extends to the orchestral repertoire, including symphonies and concerti by Beethoven, Mozart, Dvorak, Poulenc, and Britten, among others.
+He is also recognized for his dedication to composing music for liturgical purposes and is a contributing author for the Catholic website, CorpusChristiWatershed.

 6A213446-BC2B-4752-94F9-795FA49B1C5B_edited.jpg